 Tulips are native to southern Europe, the eastern Mediterranean, North Africa, and Asia.
 Works of art depicting their distinctive shape date back to the 10th century.
 They have been cultivated in earnest for at least 400 years.
-By leveraging the tulip’s natural tendency toward diversity, generations of breeders and tulip collectors, have brought forth a mind-boggling array of flower forms, heights, colors and bloom times.
+By leveraging the tulip’s natural tendency toward diversity, generations of breeders and tulip collectors, have brought forth a mind-boggling array of flower forms, heights, colors, and bloom times.
 Today, Holland produces most of the world’s annual tulip crop, which exceeds 4 billion bulbs annually.

-It’s been said that various colors of tulips have significant meaning when gifted: Red means love, white means I’m sorry and purple represents loyalty.
+It’s been said that various colors of tulips have significant meaning when gifted: Red means love, white means I’m sorry, and purple represents loyalty.

-Basic Types and Varieties
+Basic Types and Varieties of Tulips

 There are over 150 species of tulips with over 3,000 different varieties and are classified into Divisions by type:

 Division 8: Viridiflora.
 Streaks of green give these tulips a distinctive look.
 Most cultivars bloom mid to late spring.
 Long-lasting cut flowers.
 20” tall.
 Groenland, Spring Green, Flaming Spring Green, Artist